 Planned Merger with CDC.
 The Council and the Coordinating and Development Corporation (CDC) entered into a memorandum of understanding in December 2020 to merge CDC into NLCOG, and to phase out CDC over time.
-NLCOG will assume and maintain the programs currently run by CDC.
-No specific timetable has been determined for the completion of the merger.
+NLCOG effectively withdrew from this agreement in 2023.